RedisLabs/redislabs-docs/content/embeds/tryout-redisearch.md

 ```

 {{< note >}}
-For databases in a Redis Cloud Essentials subscription, you need to add the index name, as a tag, to the document key to make sure that the index and the documents are located on the same shard:
+For databases in a Redis Cloud Essentials subscription, you need to add the index name to the document key as a tag to make sure that the index and the documents are located on the same shard:

 ```sh
 FT.CREATE myIdx ...